tkellehe/noodel/README.md

 [_Noodel_](https://tkellehe.github.io/noodel) is a programming language that has the main focus of assisting ASCII Art code golfing challenges (and eventually other art/animation challenges).
 The main thing to focus on is the memory model of _Noodel_ which acts as a pipe of information moving through the different tokens.
-(In progress...)
-There also is a system of arrays that can be utilized and navigated in order to have a persistant memory.
+There also is a system of arrays that can be utilized and navigated in order to have a persistant memory (In progress...).
 Since this has already turned into a paragraph of random information about _Noodel_, it also has its own [256 Unicode character set](code_page.md).

 <script src="https://code.jquery.com/jquery-3.1.1.min.js" integrity="sha256-hVVnYaiADRTO2PzUGmuLJr8BLUSjGIZsDYGmIJLv2b8=" crossorigin="anonymous"></script>